 Can I use simplified expenses instead?

-Simplified expenses are a way to avoid tricky calculations for things like working from home or vehicle use.
+Simplified expenses are a way to avoid tricky calculations for things like working from home or using a vehicle.
 But they don’t usually apply to one-off equipment purchases.
 You’ll need to claim those separately using actual costs.

 That said, if you’re running a very lean business from home, the flat rate options can save you time.